 According to an early 1970s study by Abdon Agaw, a Bor Dinka linguist, '[t]he continuous intermingling of people in different towns in the southern region' had encouraged the spread of South Sudanese Arabic.
-He also recognised that it was becoming a first language among children in the bigger towns.
-By the early twenty-first century, many urban families - even mono-ethnic ones - were speaking South Sudanese Arabic in the home, and their children were learning it as a first language.
+102 He also recognised that it was becoming a first language among children in the bigger towns.
+103 By the early twenty-first century, many urban families - even mono-ethnic ones - were speaking South Sudanese Arabic in the home, and their children were learning it as a first language.
 This has raised considerable concern about the threat to the vernacular languages.
-Even - or perhaps especially - in Juba, the town most associated historically with South Sudanese Arabic, many political leaders and other commentators have been bemoaning its spread in recent years: '[t]he problem is the
+Even - or perhaps especially - in Juba, the town most associated historically with South Sudanese Arabic, many political leaders and other commentators have been bemoaning its spread in recent years: '[t]he problem is the encroachment of Arabic deep into the [rural] areas, and people forgetting the Bari language'.
+104 Just as Governor Owen had asserted in 1950, the vernacular languages have continued to be seen by many South Sudanese as vital cultural repositories and mediums of expression.105 In contrast, South Sudanese Arabic has retained associations with the moral ills of town life; much scholarship on Sudan also emphasises the moral dichotomies between urban government and the vernacular cultures of the rural areas.106

-&lt;sup>99 K. H. Perry, 'Sharing stories, linking lives: literacy practices among Sudanese refugees', in V. Purcell-Gates (ed.), Cultural Practices of Literacy: Case Studies of Language, Literacy, Social Practice and Power (Mahwah, NJ, 2007), 78-9; Kevlihan, 'Beyond', 532-4.
+99 K.H.
+Perry, 'Sharing stories, linking lives: literacy practices among Sudanese refugees', in V. Purcell-Gates (ed.), Cultural Practices of Literacy: Case Studies of Language, Literacy, Social Practice and Power (Mahwah, NJ, 2007), 78-9; Kevlihan, 'Beyond', 532-4.

-&lt;sup>100 S. Pantuliano, M. Buchanan-Smith, P. Murphy, and I. Mosel, The Long Road Home: Opportunities and Obstacles to the Reintegration of IDPs and Refugees Returning to Southern Sudan and the Three Areas.
+100 S. Pantuliano, M. Buchanan-Smith, P. Murphy, and I. Mosel, The Long Road Home: Opportunities and Obstacles to the Reintegration of IDPs and Refugees Returning to Southern Sudan and the Three Areas.
 Report of Phase II: Conflict, Urbanisation and Land (London, 2008), 13-14.

-&lt;sup>101 Gbongasuk, 'Simple'.
+101 Gbongasuk, 'Simple'.

-&lt;sup>102 Abdon Agaw, 'Ki-Nubi', 91-2.
+102 Abdon Agaw, 'Ki-Nubi', 91-2.

-&lt;sup>103 G. Bureng Vincent, 'Juba Arabic from a Bari perspective', in I. R. Dihoff (ed.), Current Approaches to African Linguistics (Dordrecht, 1983), I, 72.
+103 G. Bureng Vincent, 'Juba Arabic from a Bari perspective', in I. R. Dihoff (ed.), Current Approaches to African Linguistics, Volume I (Dordrecht, 1983), 72.